collectiveidea/interactor/README.md

 #### Adding to the Context

 As an interactor runs it can add information to the context.

 ```ruby
 context.user = user
 ```

+The context uses `OpenStruct` internally, so it may be slow for your use.
+Additionally a non existent method will return `nil`.
+If this is inconvenient, You can override this with a PORO. _See ["Custom Context"](#custom-context)_.

 #### Failing the Context